15% Increase in Retail Sales: a Success Story

 The implementation of a sorting process at reception has enabled unnecessary handling to be minimised: on leaving the lorry, the articles are sorted according to their point of destination (storage rack or replenishment aisle) into standardised load units (pallets or trolleys, respectively).

-To ensure the efficient movement of material, routes that set the rhythm of the operation were implemented.
-These cyclical routes, with a defined timetable and route and the use of trolleys, survey the replenishment needs and the replenishment of the articles.
+To ensure the efficient movement of material, routes that set the pace for the replenishment operation were implemented.
+The frequency of the replenishment routes was determined by matching on-shelf capacity (in product units) with demand profile throughout the day.
+These cyclical routes, with a defined timetable and circuit, together with the use of trolleys, survey the replenishment needs and the replenishment of the products.
 In this way, the replenishment is guaranteed evenly throughout the day, prior to the occurrence of a stockout, with minimum impact on the customer's experience.
-To allow this process to flow smoothly, a stock area with easy access for the replenisher was designed, close to the front of the shop and replenished according to consumption.
+To allow this process to flow smoothly, a stock area with easy access for the replenisher was designed, close to the shopfloor and replenished according to consumption.

 The retailer achieved significant gains in all target indicators: overall productivity of the operations team increased by 25%, while breakages and stock levels fell by 21% and 12%, respectively.
 Customer satisfaction surveys show an increase of 7%, mainly due to a reduction in shelf turnover and a general improvement in convenience and in-store experience.